Investment 7 Ways To Avoid ABSD Legally In Singapore (Updated For 2022)

 But here’s the good news: that only applies to private condos.
-If you purchase an Executive Condominium (EC), you don’t need to pay the ABSD first.
-You do still need to dispose of your flat within six months of course; but at least you won’t be faced with needing more cash or CPF savings upfront.
+If you purchase a new Executive Condominium (EC), you don’t need to pay the ABSD first.
+You do still need to dispose of your flat within six months of course, but at least you won’t be faced with needing more cash or CPF savings upfront.

 *You can pay stamp duties like the ABSD with your CPF.